Daniks.AI vs Pacvue 2026 — Honest PPC Comparison

 Case-study data

-Fornel (children’s furniture, December 2025): Daniks.AI achieved 5.8 RoAS at 17.1% ACoS vs. 5.2 RoAS at 19.2% ACoS for parallel manual management.
-Conversion rate 44% higher on the AI side (7.50% vs. 5.21%).
-And that was against an already profitable manual operator.
+Fornel (children’s furniture, December 2025): Daniks.AI hit 5.8 RoAS at 17.1% ACoS versus 5.2 RoAS at 19.2% ACoS for parallel manual management.
+Conversion rate ran 44% higher on the AI side (7.50% vs. 5.21%) — and that was against an already profitable manual operator.

-Tropeza (artificial plants, August 2024): Daniks.AI achieved 3.1 RoAS at 32.7% ACoS vs. 1.8 RoAS at 56.6% ACoS for manual management.
-CPC 11% lower, conversion rate 73% higher.
+Tropeza (artificial plants, August 2024): Daniks.AI hit 3.1 RoAS at 32.7% ACoS versus 1.8 RoAS at 56.6% ACoS for manual management, with CPC 11% lower and conversion rate 73% higher.

-I do not have a direct Daniks.AI vs. Pacvue head-to-head comparison on the same account.
-If you are running both tools in parallel, let me know — I will publish data even if it does not favor me.
+I do not have a direct Daniks.AI vs. Pacvue head-to-head on the same account.
+If you are running both tools in parallel, let me know — I will publish the data even if it does not favor me.

 Who should pick which tool?